-Α В С D Understanding a changing planet R educing the human footprint Ac lapting the way we live Innovation for sustainability 1.
+Α В С D Understanding a changing planet R educing the human footprint Adapting the way we live y we Innovation for sustainability 1.
 Observation and monitoring 1.
 Waste minimisation methods and technologies 1.
 Preparing for rapid change and extreme events 1.
 Dynamics of transition at different scales - mechanisms 2.
-Dynamics of the oceans around southern Africa 2. biodiversity and 2. sustainable urban of innovation and learning 3. complex internal 3. ecosystem services Institutional development in a South African context 2.
-Resilience and capability 4. earth systems Linking the land, air integration to manage ecosystems and ecosystem services 3.
-Water security for South Africa 3.
-Options for greening the developmental state 5. and sea Improving model predictions at different scales 4.
+Dynamics of the oceans around southern Africa 2.
+Conserving biodiversity and 2.
+Planning for sustainable urban learning 3.
+Dynamics of the 2 ecosystem services development in a South African context 2.
+Resilience and capability earth systems 5. integration to manage ecosystems 3.
+Water security for 3.
+Options for greening the developmental 4.
+Linking the land, air and sea and ecosystem services South Africa state 5.
+Improving model predictions at different scales 4.
 Doing more with less 4.
-Food and fibre security for South Africa 4.
-Technological innovation for sustainable social- ecological systems.
+Food and fibre security for South Africa 4. lechnological innovation for sustainable social- ecological systems.
 5. Social Learning for sustainability, adaptation, innovation and resilience.